 How to fit art and creativity into into your everyday busy life by Creative with Kids

 This was a review of The Artful Parent book – I was given a copy of the book to use in my classroom and I was not compensated in any other way for this review!
-This give-away is void where prohibited by law.This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+This give-away is void where prohibited by law.This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!